 We entirely removed the sentence: ‘A schematic of this typical set-up is shown in Fig. 1).

-We changed this sentence to: Since the UDAQ inventory and CMAQ model are available at a resolution of 4 km, that model was forced with WRF data from the 4 km nest shown in Fig. 2a.
+We changed this sentence from: Since the UDAQ inventory and CMAQ model are available at a resolution of 4 km, that model was forced with WRF data from the 4 km nest shown in Fig. 2a.

 We changed this sentence to: Since the UDAQ inventory and CMAQ model are available at a resolution of 4 km, that model was forced with WRF data from the 4 km nest (Fig. 2a).